 One hefty word that belongs in every medical marijuana patient’s vocabulary is cannabinoid.
-Cannabinoids (e.g., THC and CBD) are the chemical compounds secreted by cannabis flowers that provide relief to an array of symptoms including pain, nausea, and inflammation.
+Cannabinoids (e.g., THC and CBD) are the chemical compounds secreted by cannabis flowers that provide relief to an array of symptoms including pain, nausea, anxiety, and inflammation.
 These work their medicinal magic by imitating compounds our bodies naturally produce, called endocannabinoids, which activate to maintain internal stability and health.
 To put a complex system simply, they mediate communication between cells, and when there is a deficiency or problem with our endocannabinoid system, unpleasant symptoms and physical complications occur.

 This concept is the cornerstone of cannabis as medicine, and the results are so promising that these cannabinoids have been synthesized for legal prescription use.
 Some synthetic cannabinoid medications include Marinol, Nabilone, and Rimonabant.
 While these synthetic forms are effective, research shows that herbal cannabis contains a far wider variety of therapeutic compounds.

 Cannabis contains at least 85 types of cannabinoids, many of which have documented medical value.
 Products and strains have been developed to deliver larger doses of different cannabinoids, so knowing which types best treat your symptoms is a handy piece of knowledge to bring to your next dispensary visit.